-1st report to be submitted by February 2, 2022, 2nd report is due by September 2, 2022, Final report due by January 2023.
+1st interim report was submitted by February 2, 2022, 2nd interim report is due by September 1, 2022, Final report to be submitted in February, 2023.

 Prepare quality assurance report in UNDP system and discuss with Portfolio Manager (do not submit in the system).
 For newly developing projects/outputs (in case of outputs it is substantive revision) design quality assurance reports shall be presented at appraisal.
 For implementation projects quality assurance reports are prepared every other year.
 For closing projects before project closure.
-In line with

-UNDP policies, project's Closure Quality Assurance Reports shall be shared with Project Board together with final monitoring and project final report (if different).
+In line with UNDP policies, project's Closure Quality Assurance Reports shall be shared with Project Board together with final monitoring and project final report (if different).

-As a newly developed project the quality assurance report is presented at appraisal.
-Below is the relevant link:

-Quality Assurance Home (undp.org)
+The quality assurance report was presented at appraisal.
+Below is the relevant link: Quality Assurance Home (undp.org)